Quickback Docs

 Reconnection

 WebSocket connections can drop due to network issues.
-Implement reconnection logic in your client:
+Implement reconnection logic in your client — note that you need to fetch a fresh ticket on each reconnect since tickets expire after 60 seconds:

 ws.onclose = () => {